apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 iOS Quirks
 --------------

-- Set `quality` below 50 to avoid memory error on some devices.
+- Set `quality` below 50 to avoid memory errors on some devices.
-- When `destinationType.FILE_URI` is used, photos are saved in the application's temporary directory.
-Developers may delete the contents of this directory using the navigator.fileMgr APIs if storage space is a concern.
+- When using `destinationType.FILE_URI`, photos are saved in the application's temporary directory.
+You may delete the contents of this directory using the `navigator.fileMgr` APIs if storage space is a concern.

 Windows Phone 7 and 8 Quirks
 --------------